People like the Elders are not here to lead change, or end wars. They are here to remind you that wars can be ended.

 Work with The Elders

 Known affectionately as ‘Arch’ by his fellow Elders, Desmond Tutu helped bring the group together in 2007 and served as its much-loved Chair until he stepped down in May 2013.
-He continues to support the group as an “Elder Emeritus” until his death in 2021.
+He continued to support the group as an “Elder Emeritus” until his death in 2021.

 One of the world’s best known advocates for peace and reconciliation, Archbishop Tutu travelled to Cyprus with the Elders several times to encourage reconciliation between Greek Cypriot and Turkish Cypriot communities; to Israel and the occupied Palestinian territories to promote a just and secure Middle East peace; to Côte d'Ivoire, where the Elders encouraged national reconciliation following the post-election violence of early 2011; to Sudan and South Sudan to highlight humanitarian needs and the importance of dialogue between political leaders; In 2014, he joined an Elders delegation to Iran, meeting President Rouhani and key Iranian figures to promote peaceful solutions to conflict and sectarian divisions in the region.

-A vigorous champion of youth empowerment, Archbishop Tutu took has taken part in several intergenerational initiatives, including Elders+Youngers and The Elders’ intergenerational climate blog series.
-He has also travelled to Ethiopia with The Elders in June 2011, and to India in February 2012, to support communities tackling the harmful traditional practice of child marriage.
+A vigorous champion of youth empowerment, Archbishop Tutu took part in several intergenerational initiatives, including Elders+Youngers and The Elders’ intergenerational climate blog series.
+He also travelled to Ethiopia with The Elders in June 2011, and to India in February 2012, to support communities tackling the harmful traditional practice of child marriage.

 Desmond Tutu began his career as a high school teacher but turned to theology after the 1953 Bantu Education Act enforced racial segregation in all educational institutions in South Africa.
 He was ordained as an Anglican priest in 1960, becoming the first black Anglican Dean of Johannesburg in 1975 and the first black General Secretary of the South African Council of Churches four years later.
 An outspoken critic of the apartheid government, he insisted that racial segregation was against God’s will.
 He soon became well-known internationally for his commitment to non-violence and support for economic sanctions against apartheid South Africa.